Healthcare Client Leverages AI to Simplify Subrogation Process

-“With regard to artificial intelligence, there are those who think it’s going to be the biggest thing ever, and others who are very skeptical,” Stein said.
+“With regard to artificial intelligence, there are those who think it’s going to be the biggest thing ever, and others who are very skeptical,” Nguyen said.
 “For both camps, it’s helpful to be able to show how the model was able to come to the conclusion that it did.

 “We were able to reverse engineer the results and rank what were the key factors in that result.”

 For example, the single biggest factor in determining if a claim is associated with a given case was the time that elapses between the opening of that case and the filing of a claim.
 However, the reverse engineered report determined that a host of factors (not just time) played a role in the model’s output.

 A worthwhile AI model is one that can adapt to change and perpetuate its value well into the future.

 After all, data changes.
 There are new cases, new patients, new codes, new clients, new laws.
 If you build a model that cannot adapt to what will be demanded of it in the future, you have less a piece of cutting-edge technology, and more a future paperweight.

 When devising both of the models that the client is utilizing, our data architects built in a continuing education component.

 “We wanted this model to be set up for retraining,” Nguyen said.
 “We built it so that, as new data comes in, the client can run a fairly automated process to update the model and how the model weighs the inputs and that will affect outcomes and predictions.
 The model itself has built-in resilience.”